Why MAC Addresses Are Used for Tracking

 Tracking in Public Spaces

 MAC address collection isn't limited to commercial facilities.
 It also occurs at airports, train stations, event venues, and even smart city sensors installed on streets.
-London's Underground has been conducting passenger movement pattern analysis using Wi-Fi tracking since 2016.
+The London Underground ran a pilot in 2016 that analysed passenger movement from Wi-Fi connection data in stations, and the transport authority later published a review of what the trial found.
+Crowding data is genuinely useful to an operator, but the asymmetry remains: passengers cannot see that their device is being counted.

 MAC Address Randomization - OS-Level Countermeasures and Their Limitations